Balance Sheet 101: Providing Critical Insight for Your Business

 When you understand the role a balance sheet plays in your company’s finances, you can make better financial decisions.
 Combine balance sheet knowledge with the income statement and cash flow statement knowledge, and get ready to rule your kingdom – errr business! – just like the original three musketeers did.

 Balance Sheet Definition

-A balance sheet provides a snapshot of what your business owns, owes, and the amount invested by its owners.
+A -provides a snapshot of what your business owns, owes, and the amount invested by its owners.
 As arguably the most important of the three main financial statements, it provides insight into your company's overall financial position as of a specific date.

 This financial document lists and tallies up all of your company’s assets, liabilities, and owner’s equity.
 The final result is your company’s book value.
 Details from previous years also may be included so that you can easily make back-to-back comparisons.

 Small businesses should prepare a balance sheet at least every quarter, but optimally monthly.
 If you use a bookkeeper or accountant, balance sheet preparation should be included in their reporting package.
 When you receive the completed document, take the time to thoroughly review its results – just like you do with your P&L statements.